 In 2016, Twitch creating the “cheering” method, which allowed users to purchase Bits (click here to learn how to get them for free) to donate them to their favorite streamer.
-Later that year, they released Twitch Prime, which gives Amazon Prime member exclusive Twitch benefits such as additional emotes and the ability to subscribe to one streamer per month.
+Later that year, they released Prime Gaming, which gives Amazon Prime members exclusive Twitch benefits such as additional emotes and the ability to subscribe to one streamer per month.

 Social Platform for Gamers